 In the continued effort to improve service offerings in the hospitality industry, in 2003 he introduced the Spa Butler as a resource for hotels and resorts with spas to assist them in bringing about the ultimate spa experience for guests.
-In 2006, he introduced rating standards to the industry for butlers in hotels.
+In 2006, he introduced rating standards for butlers to the hospitality industry .
 In 2007, he introduced the concept of the Guest from Hell and helped establish the HotelSafeguard program for hotels.
 The campaign then widened further to include corporations and all service industries.
 In 2016, his definitive two-volume series, Serving The Wealthy, was published and he began to focus on establishing butler training programs as “force multipliers” within universities and trade schools in key countries of Asia.